Thai police say closer to cracking Bangkok bomb case

 Turkey's embassy in Bangkok issued a statement expressing concern about "speculative new reports" on the nationalities of those arrested and said it had asked for clarification.

-Thailand's army chief and defense minister left for a three-day visit to China on Wednesday but said it was a scheduled trip unrelated to the investigation.
+Thailand's army chief and defence minister left for a three-day visit to China on Wednesday but said it was a scheduled trip unrelated to the investigation.

 (Additional reporting by Aukkapon Niyomyat and Panarat Thepgumpanat; Writing by Martin Petty; Editing by Nick Macfie)